MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 ![Diagram of the feedback provider architecture.][05]

-PowerShell 7.4 is built on .NET 8.
-For more information on the SDK.
-See the [Download .NET 8.0][09] page to get the latest version of the SDK.

 The following examples walk you through the process of creating a simple feedback provider.
 Also, you can register the provider with the command predictor interface to add feedback suggestions to